olaishola05/Go/Daily report.md

 #100DaysOfCode #100DaysOfGo #golang

-Day 29 of #100DaysOfCode of learning Go programming.
+Day 30 of #100DaysOfCode of learning Go programming.

-Today, I continued with the console event ticket manager, worked on refactoring & cleaning the code by breaking the code into callable functions to make the code cleaner.
+Today, I continued with the console event ticket manager program, worked on refactoring & cleaning the code by breaking the code into callable functions to make the code cleaner.

+#100DaysOfCode #100DaysOfGo #golang

+Day 31 of #100DaysOfCode of learning Go programming.

+I decided to take a rest today from learning and comeback strong tomorrow.

 #100DaysOfCode #100DaysOfGo #golang